 How will the results be used?

-Teachers receive a short overview of how each child has performed in the assessment that may be useful to them in understanding each child's learning needs during their early education.
+Teachers receive summary statements of how each child has performed in the assessment that may be useful to them in understanding each child's learning needs during their early education.

 2. The Department for Education

 The data from the assessment will only be used by the Department for Education when your child has reached the end of year 6, to provide the baseline to measure the progress of your child’s year group from reception to year 6.
 The data from the assessment, including numerical scores, is not shared with you, pupils, teachers, or external bodies, including schools, and there will be no published scores at pupil, school or national level.
 As it is not an assessment of individual pupils, children will not be labelled or disadvantaged, whatever their developmental level at the start of their schooling.

 Can parents see the results?